ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 With the mixing ratio control it is possible to make a product from several basic components consists of mixing [X1, X2,… .Xn] into a final product with a constant mixing ratio.

-The main or control controller controls the joint composition [Xg] with which it controls all subordinate component controllers with its control output [Yf].
-It percentage share of each component [X1, X2 ..Xn] with respect to thejoint mixing ratio [Xg] is entered with the ratio factor for.
+The main- or control-controller controls the joint composition [Xg] it controls all subordinate component controllers with its control output [Yf].The percentage share of each component [X1, X2 ..Xn] with respect to the joint mixing ratio [Xg] is entered with the ratio factor "for".

 ![MixRatio Example](../Ad05/Images/MixRatio.jpg)